indicgenous/Live-Plotting-of-Sensor-Data-Simulation/README.md

   ○ Sends the live data from the sensors to the Wi-Fi.
 ● Client Side :
   ○ Fetches the data and plots the graph live.
 ● Tools Required :
   ○ Python
   ○ Wifi connection
   ○  Ubuntu on Server side
   ○ ROS   module
   ○ Matplotlib animations
   ○ Socket code.

+  Available for only one device at a time for veiwing the graph generation.